Signaletic operads: Combinatorial models and actions

-\paraul{Action on permutations} Replacing the concatenation by the shifted concatenation, one endows similarly the algebra~$\FQSym_2$ of $2$-permutations with a structure of $\op{l,r}$-tidy parallel citelangis algebra.
+\paraul{Action on permutations} Replacing the concatenation by the shifted concatenation, one endows similarly the algebra~$\FQSym_2$ of $2$-permutations with the structure of a $\op{l,r}$-tidy parallel citelangis algebra.
 This can be rephrased as follows.